couchand/alice/README.md

 ------------

-Like a seven-and-a-half year old girl in a land she doesn't know, yet still willing to tell everyone she meets all the mistakes they are making, Alice is simple and pedantic.
+Like a seven-and-a-half year old girl in a land she doesn't know who's still willing to tell everyone she meets all the mistakes they are making, Alice is simple and pedantic.

 Alice provides simple code quality metrics.
 Really simple.